CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Related Works

 \textbf{KV cache eviction} aims to retain only critical KV cache entries while evicting non-essential ones to reduce cache size, facilitating efficient long-sequence inference in LLMs.
 Early methods \citep{streamingllm}, which preserved recent entries in a sliding window, risked losing important information in long sequences.
 Techniques like H2O \citep{h2o} and Scissorhands \citep{liu2024scissorhands} used accumulated attention scores to identify key entries, aiming to retain crucial context.
 Subsequent works refined these methods \citep{ ge2024modeltellsdiscardadaptive,adnan2024keyformer,ge2024model,SnapKV}, with SnapKV \citep{SnapKV} achieving the SOTA performance through introducing observation window-based attention weight accumulation and pooling operations.
-Recent budget allocation optimization methods \citep{yang2024pyramidinfer,pyramidkv}, exemplified by AdaKV \citep{ada}, enhance post-eviction generation by allocating budgets based on attention head characteristics.
 However, these methods are largely empirical, relying solely on attention weights to identify critical entries.
 Our paper introduces a novel perturbation-constrained selection algorithm based on in-depth analysis from an output perturbation perspective.
 This algorithm seamlessly integrates into existing cache eviction methods without altering underlying accumulation processes.
-In our work, we demonstrate its effectiveness by applying it to SnapKV and AdaKV, all showing consistent improvements in post-eviction generation quality under varying budgets.
+Additionally, recent advances in budget allocation optimization \citep{yang2024pyramidinfer,pyramidkv,headkv,duo,zhang2025lighttransfer}—such as AdaKV [\citep{ada}], which adaptively allocating budgets based on head characteristics, and HeadKV~\citep{headkv}, which uses fine-grained offline profiling to guide allocation—are fundamentally orthogonal to our approach.
+For comprehensive demonstration, we integrate our algorithm with these three representative cache-eviction lines—SnapKV, AdaKV, and HeadKV—and observe substantial gains across all three.